 The files written to the floppy disk can be read and archived on any PC running Windows 95, 98, or NT.

-The CD-ROM
+THE CD-ROM

 Software updates will be made available on CD-ROM.
-Instructions on how to load from CD-ROM will be provided with each disk.
+Instructions on how to load from CD-ROM will be provided.